Long-time behavior of the Stokes-transport system in a channel: Proof of Lemma 3.2

-The first term gives a positive contribution to the energy, and the second one will be treated with the help of \cref{lem:commu-weight}.
-On the other hand, we obtain for the zero-th order term, noticing that either $\Psi''(0)=0$ or $(Z^{-1} \Psi(Z))\vert_{z=0}=\Psi'(0)=0$,
+Note that the boundary term $-\p_Z^4 \Psi(0) \p_Z^3 \Psi(0) w_1(0)$ vanishes in cases (i) and (iii).
+The first term gives a positive contribution to the energy, and the second one will be treated below with the help of \cref{lem:commu-weight}.
+On the other hand, we obtain for the zero-th order term, noticing that either $\p_Z^2 \Psi(0)=0$ (in case (iii)) or $(Z^{-1} \Psi(Z))\vert_{z=0}=\p_Z \Psi(0)=0$ (in case (i)),